open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-a-tenderer">Get the organization for the tenderer</a>.
+[Get the organization for the tenderer](operations.md#get-the-organization-for-a-tenderer).
 If "true", add 'leadTenderer' to its `.roles`.

 ```xml
 <efac:Tenderer>